SOLAS-TTRPG/SOLAS/Creature Collection/README.md

 - Can be used up to 3 times on different targets
 - After a creature is bit, it makes a **Constitution Check (1)**.
 If it fails, its speed is reduced by two tiles on the next turn.
 This can stack with other **Midas Beetle Swarm** bites.

+## Nothic
+Nothics are unfortunate creatures, containing the fractured minds of great wizards long cursed for twisted magics.
+They endlessly searching for magic that could reverse the curse done to them, but their minds are too far gone to ever

+### Nothic
+*Heart 22, Speed 7, Challenge 1*

+**Strength 1, Dexterity 3, Constitution 1, Mind 2**

+**Rotting Claw** *Melee, R4 Piercing*
+- Can be used up to 2 times per turn.
+- After a creature takes damage, it makes a **Constitution Check (1)**.
+If it fails, it takes an additional **R1 Necrotic** damage.

+**Weird Insight**
+- The nothic targets one creature that it can see within 6 tiles of it.
+The creature must make a **Mind Check (2)**.
+If the creature fails, the nothic magically learns on fact or secret about the target.
+The target automatically wins if it immune to being charmed.

 ## Shelken
 *While originating from the underdark, some shelken have sought to earn a place in societies aboveground.
 While their enormous shell provides incredible protection, its cumbersome weight typically prevents them from fast-paced occupations.
 While somewhat ambivalent towards outsiders, one who is wronged will devote their life to slowly tracking down the offender and exacting justice.*